Lent – Day 22 – A Study of Matthew 5

 “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
 But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you, that you may be sons of your Father in heaven; for He makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust.”
 For if you love those who love you, what reward have you?
 Do not even the tax collectors do the same?
 And if you greet your brethren only, what do you do more than others?
 Do not even the tax collectors do so?
 Therefore you shall be perfect, just as your Father in heaven is perfect.”
 Matthew 5:43-48

-What’s so good about telling me to love people who treat me like dirt, who spit on me, kick me, call me disgusting names, rob me of what little I do have and then demand that I work for them for slave wages if I get anything more than a morsel of bread from them?
+What’s so good about telling me to love people who treat me like dirt, who spit on me, kick me, call me disgusting names, rob me of what little I do have and then demand that I work for them for slave wages which is little more than a morsel of bread from them?
 What’s so good about loving people who want to kill me and do harm to my family and loved ones?
-You call that Good News.
+You call that Good News?!

-The Good News is not the suffering.
+No. The Good News is not the suffering.
 The Good News is this.
 When you do these things, Your Heavenly Father will reward you in ways far beyond any gain you may have received from just being treated fairly.
 Suffering, because of your expressed and identifying relationship to Jesus Christ does not end in loss but is a matter of great gain.
 The one who wants you to suffer, the one who wants to kill you is ultimately not after you.
 He doesn’t care about you.
-What he is after is faith in the Word in you.
+What he is after is the faith in the Word of God that resides in you and empowers you to love them in spite of their actions against you.

-“And have no root in themselves, and so endure but for a time: afterward, when affliction or persecution ariseth for the word’s sake, immediately they are offended.”
-Mark 4:17
+“And these are they likewise which are sown on stony ground; who, when they have heard the word, immediately receive it with gladness; and have no root in themselves, and so endure but for a time: afterward, when affliction or persecution ariseth for the word’s sake, immediately they are offended...”
+Mark 4:16-17

 “As a roaring lion, and a ranging bear; so is a wicked ruler over the poor people.”
 Proverbs 28:15